In order to be considered for many IUPUI competitive scholarships, you must fill out a scholarship application (via the online process).

 - Keep record of the scholarships for which you have applied.

 More Tips for Applying

 SAT/ACT scores: If you have retaken the SAT or ACT recently, be sure to include a copy of the new test scores, even if you have already supplied these to admissions.
 The Office of Student Scholarships (OSS) is not responsible for upgrading scholarship offers due to changes in SAT/ACT scores without notification from the student.
 If the OSS is not notified prior to May 1st, then scholarship offers will not be upgraded due to changes in the SAT/ACT scores.

 Essays: It goes without saying that essays should observe the general rules of English.
 It is also recommended that you put your name on each page of the essay.
-Cover pages, plastic report covers, etc. are not necessary and will be removed when we process them.
 Because faculty read the essays to understand you better and gauge your abilities, be sure to edit thoroughly, use spell check, and have someone else review your essay.
 Originality is encouraged, but observance of grammar rules is even more important!

 Interviews: Some of the scholarships require interviews of the final candidates.
 If you live more than one hour from campus and are selected to interview for a scholarship, you may request a phone interview with the selection committee if necessary.

-Recommendation forms: Forms must be completed by a teacher, high school counselor, faculty member or principal who can attest to your character and academic performance.
-If you have been out of school for some time, you may submit recommendation forms from clergy members or employers.
+Recommendation: Recommendations must be completed by a teacher, high school counselor, faculty member or principal who can attest to your character and academic performance.
+If you have been out of school for some time, you may submit recommendations from clergy members or employers.
 Recommenders cannot be family members.
-If the recommenders write additional comments on a sheet of paper, this should be on letterhead and sealed with the recommendation form, then sent to our office.
+This should be on letterhead and sealed with the recommendation form, then sent to our office.
 Note: Recommendations can be used for multiple scholarships if applicable.
 However, make sure the eligible criteria for the specific scholarship for which you are applying is reinforced by your recommender.